Last Updated on

 As soon as you login to GetReponse, it starts begging you for your contact list.
 I mean, I get that that’s a things that’s quite integral to what it’s supposed to do, but it comes across as needy: we get enough warnings throughout our internet use about privacy, I feel like I’d want a bit more to develop my trust before I start handing over my contacts’ information.
 I’m sure it’s completely harmless.
 But still…

 One thing that I think makes GetResponse an attractive package or newbies is that they provide consultation sessions, free of charge, for new users.
-I think that’s a very nice thing to have available, especially those who are completely new to email marketing, and could do with some initial guidance.
+I think that’s a very nice thing to have available, especially those who are completely new to email marketing tools, and could do with some initial guidance.

 With ConvertKit aiming itself pretty exclusively at bloggers, you can be sure it’ll be super-user-friendly, avoiding anything remotely technical like the plague.
 That’ll definitely keep its bloggers happy!
 The most coding you’d have to do is if you’re tweaking some HTML code to refine the design of your email.